-The Company used the services of the selected audit firm in 2016, 2017 and 2018 with respect to the audit of the full-year separate financial statements of SECO/WARWICK S.A., the consolidated financial statements of the SECO/WARWICK Group, and the review of the half-year separate and consolidated financial statements.
+In 2016-2020, the Company used selected audit firm services, such as audit of the full-year separate financial statements of SECO/WARWICK S.A. and the consolidated financial statements of the SECO/WARWICK Group, review of the half-year separate and consolidated financial statements, and in 2020 - assessment of the report on remuneration of Supervisory Board and Management Board members.

 On April 26th 2018, the Supervisory Board, acting under Art.
 29.1.6 of the Articles of Association, which authorises it to appoint the Company's auditor, passed Resolution No. 14/2018 under which Ernst & Young Audyt Polska Sp. z o.o.
 Sp.
-K. of Warsaw, Rondo ONZ 1, Warsaw, Poland, audited the full-year separate financial statements of SECO/WARWICK S.A. and the consolidated financial statements of the SECO/§29WARWICK Group and reviewed the half-year separate and consolidated financial statements for 2019.
+K. of Warsaw, Rondo ONZ 1, Warsaw, Poland, audited the full-year separate financial statements of SECO/WARWICK S.A. and the consolidated financial statements of the SECO/§29WARWICK Group and reviewed the half-year separate and consolidated financial statements for 2020.

-The table below presents total auditors' fees for 2019 and 2018.
+The table below presents total auditors' fees for 2020 and 2019.

-Table: Total auditors' fees for 2019 and 2018
+Table: Total auditors' fees for 2020 and 2019

-Service Fees for 2019 (PLN '000) Fees for 2018 (PLN '000) Audit of the full-year financial statements 353 285 Other assurance services, including review of financial statements 112 105 Other services Total 464 390
+Service Fees for 2020 (PLN '000) Fees for 2019 (PLN '000) Audit of full-year financial statements 290 353 Other assurance services, including review of financial statements 104 112 Other services 23 Total 417 465

-32. Non-financial statement for 2019
+32. Non-financial statement for 2020